rblack42/Blog/content/2017/08/31/Snakes.rst

 apart and open up the box into something flat.

 I did this and found out why the snake got interested in the trap in the first place.
-There were tons of bugs in there, along with a couple of chameleons, long dead.
+There were tons of bugs in there, along with a couple of geckos, long dead.
 It was ugly.

 I could see the snakes head, and he was quite alert, his tail was alongside his head after wrapping around the cabinet leg.
 There was maybe six inches at each end of his two foot body stuck in the glue.
 The rest of him was just fine.

-I sprayed his tail with pam, and set off to see if I could loosen him from the glue.
+I sprayed his tail with Pam, and set off to see if I could loosen him from the glue.
 Wonder of wonders, it worked!.
 He did not come loose easily, but after a couple of minutes of him squirming, and me prying gently with the knife, his tail came loose from the trap!